Burj Khalifa is the most iconic building in Dubai, UAE.

 Going up Burj Khalifa’s observatory and enjoying the fantastic views at your own pace takes approximately 1 hour and 30 minutes.
 Some tourists are also known to finish the Burj Khalifa tour in an hour.

-It is essential to keep in mind that your trip can take longer if you visit during peak season and/or sunset hours.
+It is essential to keep in mind that your trip can take longer if you visit during peak season and sunset hours.

 We propose you keep one hour of lead time to reach the top because while the elevators reach the observation deck in one minute, the waiting line to enter the elevator might take a while.